The TemplateObjectModel interface is different from all the

 This method returns the underlying object model of the implementing class.

-This is useful when the beans
+This is useful when the beans package wants to access properties,

 methods, and variables directly rather than going through the main

-TemplateModel
+TemplateModel interfaces.

 Implementation of this interface should be done with caution, since it

-package access to all the public methods
+allows the beans package access to all the public methods

 and properties, rather than a restricted subset that may be enforced by

-other TemplateModel
+other TemplateModels.

 For some object models, this could be a potential security hazard.

-In these cases, the getAsObject
+In these cases, the getAsObject method should return a

 delegate object instead of the underlying object.
 The delegate would